 As is typical whenever a manufacturer releases a new product line, we've been receiving a lot of inquiries about the new Meraki Go series of WiFi products.
 Most of them revolve around the differences between Meraki and Meraki Go.
 So, today we just wanted to take a quick look at Meraki vs Meraki Go, and who would be better suited for each line.

 That said, the short version is this: Meraki Go is an "entry level" line intended for startups, home offices, and other small businesses with little or no IT expertise.
 Everyone else probably wants more robust gear from the main Meraki line.
+If you don't even know what "IT" stands for, then Meraki Go is for you!

 How Meraki Go Is Different

-The main emphasis of Meraki Go is simple: provide affordable high-quality business-class WiFi hardware which small business owners can
+The main emphasis of Meraki Go is simple: provide affordable high-quality business-class hardware which small business owners can

 The smartphone app is similarly streamlined.
 It lacks many of the features one would see in the "full sized" Meraki Dashboard, or in other brands' equivalent dashboards.
 Users get basic control over security and user access rights, but not much else.
 However, everything can be deployed and set up in less than five minutes.

-On the other hand, even the "entry level" model of main-series Meraki hardware, the MR33, offers significantly more features.
+On the other hand, even the "entry level" model of main-series Meraki WiFi hardware, the MR33, offers significantly more features.
 The MR33 includes more radios for local radio environment scanning, as well as Bluetooth Beacon support.
 It also has a far more robust set of configuration options, including features such as segregated guest networks and plenty of scanning/monitoring/reporting options.
 But it costs roughly three times as much as Meraki Go.

 Is Meraki or Meraki Go Right For You?